skytap/well-architected-framework/security/securitymanagement.md

 effort and ensure that all instances are patched every time they are deployed

-A.  Deployment Patch Check: When the Skytap instance is deployed and
+A.  Deployment Patch Check: When the {{site.Brand}} instance is deployed and
     active, the application platforms in the Template check-in with the Big-Fix Server.